 This morning I was visiting an online bipolar support group and saw a member asking people about their experience(s) with electroconvulsive therapy (ECT), more casually called “shock treatments”.
 That reminded me of my past research, before having ECT, when I found plenty of positive stories, as well as what I believe to be exaggerated horror stories.
 I’ll tell you now, that ECT is no longer what people saw in the movie One Flew Over the Cuckoo’s Nest, and hasn’t been since well before the movie was made in 1975.
 Nevertheless, it is still a serious treatment for some types of mental disorders, which should be done only after careful consideration.
 Continue reading

-Today I read a story written by a compassionate and courageous woman on a bipolar support forum.
+On this day, I read a story written by a compassionate and courageous woman on a bipolar support forum.
 I really admired how she, a non-psych nurse, treated a manic teen in a general hospital.
 The manic teen’s behavior to an outsider would have seemed shocking, but she knew that it was not his fault, but that he was ill and needed help and understanding.
 After encountering ignorance and prejudice against the mentally ill boy by other staff, she spoke up to defend him and challenge stigma.
 That reminded me of an occasion when I, on tenterhooks, didn’t speak up about two kinds of prejudice.
-Continue reading

 I think we’ve all experienced emotional jolts at times in our lives.
 Imagine one moment we feel happy and positive, and then during a conversation someone says something that brings on a sudden feeling of fear, self-consciousness, fury, or the like.
 Or imagine that you go to your living room and discover your beloved pet is seriously ill, and are later told that he/she needs to be put down.